 The deposit should be paid online, but can also be sent to:

 410 S. 3rd St.

 Please include the student's ID number number on the check.

 Meet other students admitted to UW-River Falls for your semester:

 Students are able to apply for scholarships after activating their Falcon Account.
 Complete the general application at https://uwrf.academicworks.com/users/sign_in.
 This website will match students with the UWRF scholarships they are eligible for.
 The deadline for priority consideration was January 30, 2015.

 Apply for Housing

+Pay your Residence Hall Contract Payment.
 All freshmen and sophomore students who do not meet exemption requirements are required to live in university residence halls.
-It is important for all accepted students to go to the housing contract portal early.
+It is important for all accepted students to go to the Residence Hall Portal early.
 The earlier you pay your housing deposit and complete the contract, the more likely Residence Life will be able to honor your preferences.
 However, there are no guarantees.
 You will need your Falcon Account to access the portal.
 Contact Residence Life if you have questions.

 Get Involved through FalconSync